-In this example, while operating on link 1:
+(#11913)In this example, while operating on link 1:

-STA 1 of the non-AP MLD may use active mode or power save mode with the awake state to retrieve BUs from the AP MLD and may use power save mode with doze state to save power.
+STA 1 of the non-AP MLD might use active mode or power save mode with the awake state to retrieve BUs from the AP MLD or to send frames to the AP MLD and might use doze state when there is no buffered BUs or no frames to send to the AP MLD.

 STA 2 and STA 3 stay in doze state.